 Anthropogenic disturbances have been identified as major threats to avifaunal populations.
-Amrit Anjan Sahoo (2020) reported that activities such as boating and the aesthetic recreation of wetlands negatively impact bird populations.
+Sahoo et al. (2020) reported that activities such as boating and the aesthetic recreation of wetlands negatively impact bird populations.
 Studies have also documented the richness of avifaunal diversity in specific wetland and reservoir habitats.
-Zainab K. Ali (2024) recorded 117 bird species across 23 families, while Priyanka S. Patode (2021) documented 70 species spanning 54 genera, 26 families, and 12 orders.
-A preliminary survey conducted by R.T.
-Pawar (2018) in the Majalgaon reservoir identified 84 bird species, further contributing to the understanding of avian diversity in these ecosystems.
+Ali et al. (2024) recorded 117 bird species across 23 families, while Patode et al. (2021) documented 70 species spanning 54 genera, 26 families, and 12 orders.
+A preliminary survey conducted by Pawar et al. ( 2019) in the Majalgaon reservoir identified 84 bird species, further contributing to the understanding of avian diversity in these ecosystems.

-These findings collectively emphasize the need for targeted conservation measures to protect avian biodiversity in wetland and reservoir environments, particularly in light of ongoing habitat modifications and human-induced disturbances.
+These findings collectively emphasize the need for targeted conservation measures to protect avian biodiversity in wetland and reservoir environments, particularly in light of ongoing habitat modifications and human-induced disturbances (include reference).

 The study of avifaunal diversity in the Majalgaon Reservoir is significant for biodiversity conservation, as documenting bird species helps in understanding local ecosystems and supports conservation planning.
 Birds serve as bioindicators, making ecological monitoring essential to detect environmental changes, pollution levels, and habitat degradation.
 Understanding bird diversity also aids in the sustainable management of the reservoir and its surrounding areas.
 Additionally, studying seasonal migration patterns provides insights into breeding cycles and habitat preferences.
 Identifying potential threats such as habitat loss, pollution, and human disturbances is vital for developing effective conservation strategies.
 Furthermore, this study will provide baseline data for future ecological and conservation research.
 The primary objectives of this study are to document bird species diversity in the Majalgaon Reservoir and to identify key threats affecting avifaunal populations while recommending suitable conservation measures.